-2.4.1.2.
+3.3.1.2.
 Practical Application in ArgoUML

-The implementation of these theories within ArgoUML is through a number of techniques.
+ArgoUML implements these theories using a number of techniques.

 - 1. The design of a user interface which allows the user to view the design from a number of different perspectives, and allows the user to achieve goals through a number of alternative routes. - 2.
 The the use of processes running in parallel with the design tool, evaluating the current design against models of how "best practice" design might work.
 These processes are known as design critics. - 3.
 The use of to-do lists to convey suggestions from the design critics to the user, as well as allowing the user to record areas for future action. - 4.
 The use of checklists, to guide the user through a complex process.